miker704/Strife/patches2.md

     - Switched From Class Based Component for Edit User Username modal to a Function Component.
     - Re-Modeled Disable User Account modal.
     - ReStyled Disable User Account modal.
+    - Switched From Class Based Component for Disable User Account modal to a Function Component.

 ## Backend Changes